-(2) An appellant who has failed to give notice of appeal under section 166(2) may, within seven days after the day upon which the decision was given from which the appeal is made, serve a notice in writing, signed by the appellant or his counsel, on the other party and on the Summary Court of his intention to appeal and of the general grounds of his appeal:
+- 168. (1) An appeal shall not in itself have the effect of suspending the execution of the decision appealed and shall be on motion or by special case stated as hereafter in this Code provided. - (2) An appellant who has failed to give notice of appeal under section 166(2) may, within seven days after the day upon which the decision was given from which the appeal is made, serve a notice in writing, signed by the appellant or his counsel, on the other party and on the Summary Court of his intention to appeal and of the general grounds of his appeal:

-Provided that any person aggrieved by the decision of the Summary Court may upon notice to the other party apply to the Grand Court for leave to extend the time within which such notice of appeal prescribed by this subsection may be served. and the court upon the hearing of such application may extend such time as it deems fit.
+Provided that any person aggrieved by the decision of the Summary Court may upon notice to the other party apply to the Grand Court for leave to extend the time within which such notice of appeal prescribed by this subsection may be served, and the court upon the hearing of such application may extend such time as it deems fit.

-Recognizance on security to be taken 169.
-The appellant shall, within three days after the day on which he gave or served notice of his intention to appeal, enter into a recognizance before the Clerk, with or without sureties as the Clerk may direct, conditioned to prosecute the appeal to judgment thereon of the court, and to pay such costs as may be awarded by it or, if the Clerk thinks it expedient, the appellant may, instead of entering into recognizances, give such other security by deposit of money with the Summary Court or otherwise as the Clerk deems sufficient:
+Recognisance on security to be taken

+169. The appellant shall, within three days after the day on which he gave or served notice of his intention to appeal, enter into a recognisance before the Clerk, with or without sureties as the Clerk may direct, conditioned to prosecute the appeal to judgment thereon of the court, and to pay such costs as may be awarded by it or, if the Clerk thinks it expedient, the appellant may, instead of entering into recognisances, give such other security by deposit of money with the Summary Court or otherwise as the Clerk deems sufficient:

-Provided that if the complainant is acting on behalf of the Crown, the Director of Public Prosecutions, the Commissioner of Police or any department of the Government or is a public officer acting in his official capacity he shall not be required to be bound by any recognizances or to give any security.
+Provided that if the complainant is acting on behalf of the Crown, the Director of Public Prosecutions, the Commissioner of Police or any department of the Government or is a public officer acting in his official capacity he shall not be required to be bound by any recognisances or to give any security.